branco-medeiros/Rex-java/README.md

   - peek as (T|Nothing): alias to get
   - peek(index as int) as (T|Nothing): alias to get(int)

+## Parsing related classes

-* Capture%T as Span%T represents a 'capture' of the input
+* Capture as Range represents a 'capture' of the input
   - id as String: the id of the capture

-* Parse%T as Capture%T represents a parse result
+* ParseResult as Capture represents a parse result
   - rule as (Rex.Rule|Nothing): identifies the current rule
-  - vars as Link%(Capture%T): list of captures performed while parsing the rule
+  - vars as Stk%Capture: list of captures performed while parsing the rule
-  - children as Link%(Parse%T): list of sub-rules that matched the input
+  - children as Stk%ParseResult: list of sub-rules that matched the input

 * Context is what is passed down to Matchers
-  - sequence as Sequence%T: the current input being parsed
+	- position as int: gets/sets the current position being parsed
+	- finished: returns true if at the end of input
+	- move-next as boolean: moves to the next position, if possible
-  - result as Link%(Parse%T): the result of the parsing; at any given moment, represents the current rule being applied
+  - result as ParseResult: the result of the parsing; at any given moment, represents the current rule being applied
-  - root as Link%(Parse%T): the root of the parsing result
+  - root as ParseResult: the root of the parsing result
-  - failure as Link%(Parse%T): the longest failed parse
+  - trace as List%ParseResult: the trace of the current parse;
+  - matches(position as int, value as object) as boolean: returns true/false if the element at the specified position matches the supplied value;
+  - matches(value as object) as boolean: returns true/false if the current item matches the supplied value